Automated Lay Language Summarization of Biomedical Scientific Reviews

 \subsection{Text Simplification}

 Text simplification \cite{Shardlow2014ASO} modifies the content or structure of a text to make it easier to understand.
-Different from summarization, text simplification usually approximates the meaning of the original sentences and does not necessarily shorten the text.
-Simplification techniques have been used in biomedical domain for generating patient-centered radiology report \cite{qenam2017text}, name entity recognition \cite{habibi2017deep}, preprocessing for biomedical interaction recognition \cite{baumgartner2008concept}, syntactic parsing \cite{jonnalagadda2010towards}, and simplification of medical journal text \cite{jonnalagadda2010towards}.
-For lexical simplification, WordNet \cite{miller1995wordnet}, the UMLS \cite{bodenreider2004unified} and Wiktionary \cite{zesch2008extracting} are widely used as the synonym resources to find and replace medical terms.
+Unlike summarization, text simplification approximates the meaning of the original sentence without necessarily shortening it.
+Simplification techniques have been used in the biomedical domain for generating patient-centered radiology reports \cite{qenam2017text}, name entity recognition \cite{habibi2017deep}, preprocessing for biomedical interaction recognition \cite{baumgartner2008concept}, syntactic parsing \cite{jonnalagadda2010towards}, and simplification of medical journal text \cite{jonnalagadda2010towards}.
+For lexical simplification, WordNet \cite{miller1995wordnet}, the UMLS \cite{bodenreider2004unified} and Wiktionary \cite{zesch2008extracting} are widely used as synonym resources to find and replace medical terms.
 Toward the goal of producing summaries of abstracts that are understandable to a lay audience, our task requires simplification at the document rather than the single sentence level, and combines this with summarization to achieve both shorter and more readily understandable summaries.